hail75/Appartment-Prices-Prediction-Using-Multiple-Regression-Models/README.md

 # House-Prices-Prediction-Using-Linear-Regression
 House Prices Prediction Using Ridge and LASSO Regression.
+A group project for the course IT3910E Introduction to Machine Learning.